Professor of Kinesiology

 - Higher Education Presentation at IAHPERD, “An Inquiry into the Use of Motor Learning Concepts by Sport Skill Instructors” Nov.
 2006.

 We are very grateful to IU Health Goshen for awarding a $3000 Community Benefit Fund grant for the 2014 summer camp.
-This money will be used to transport children to campus and to provide swimming opportunities off campus.
+This money was used to transport children to campus and to provide swimming opportunities off campus.

-In my free time, I enjoy personal training, running, biking, lifting weights, cooking and woodworking.
+In my free time, I enjoy personal training, running, biking, lifting weights, cooking, listening to music and woodworking.